aisingapore/TagUI/README.md

 </details>

 ### BY SCHEDULING
-To schedule an automation flow in crontab (macOS/Linux), for example at 8am daily
+To schedule an automation flow with crontab (macOS/Linux), for example at 8am daily
 ```
 0 8 * * * /full_path_on_your_server/tagui flow_filename option(s)
 ```

-Tip - for Windows, use Task Scheduler (search schedule from Start Menu) or [Z-Cron freeware](https://www.z-cron.com)
+**Tip** - for Windows, use Task Scheduler (search schedule from Start Menu) or [Z-Cron freeware](https://www.z-cron.com)

 ### TAGUI WRITER & SCREENSHOTER
 TagUI Writer is a Windows app created by [@adegard](https://github.com/adegard) which makes it easy to write TagUI scripts.
 By pressing Ctrl + Left-click, a popup menu will appear with the list of TagUI steps for you to paste into your text editor.
-Arnaud also created a ScreenShoter app which makes it easy to capture snaphots for TagUI visual automation.
-[Download them here](https://github.com/adegard/tagui_scripts).
+Arnaud also created a ScreenShoter app which makes it easy to capture snapshots for TagUI visual automation.
+To dowload, [click here](https://github.com/adegard/tagui_scripts).

 <details>
   <summary>